 Great for you if: you are a visual person and you need to clearly see the task flow or have a wide vision of your projects.

-6) Freshbooks: it’s a platform I use to create invoices since I need the integration with Stripe (it has lower commission rates than PayPal).
-It integrates a time tracker and an expenses section where you can upload them and keep track of your incomes and expenses of your business.
-I really like that there is the “report” section, where you can find your profit and loss statement, expenses, invoices, about clients and taxes.
-It´s easy and fast to use, I really like it.
+Freshbooks it’s a paid alternative to Wave: it integrates with Stripe and has a time tracker and an expenses section (Wave has it too) where you can upload them and keep track of your incomes and expenses of your business.
+There is the “report” section, where you can find your profit and loss statement, expenses, invoices, about clients and taxes.

 Great for you if: you are a solo entrepreneur or a small company Is a really handy, cheap and useful tool.

-8) Calendly: Really nice system (and free) that helps you when you need to set up calls, meetings and consultations.
-When you create a new event (for example a call with a client), you set up your availability and the client can choose the time and day suits her the most.
-You both get a notification of the scheduled meeting and you can even add questions for the other person (for example if you need her Skype ID).
-I really like its flexibility and I have never had problems or misunderstandings with prospective clients when they have booked a meeting through Calendy.
+You and the person who books the call, will get a notification with all the details and you can even add questions for the other person (for example if you need a Skype ID or ask some additional questions).
+I really like its flexibility and I have never had problems or misunderstandings with prospective clients when they have booked a meeting through Acuity.

 Great for you if: you need to set up calls or meetings and want to forget to send endless series of emails asking “so, does this time/day work for you?”, “I can´t make it on that day…what about…?”.